blainemoser/MySqlMigrate/README.md

 ```go
 err := migrate.Make(&db, "/path/to/migrations/folder").MigrateUp()
 ```
-Use the function [\*migrate.Migration.MigrateUp()](https://github.com/blainemoser/MySqlMigrate/blob/d4e9073b60967a68466eecd44455bf1fff5b96af/migrate.go#L65) to run any migrations that have yet to be executed.
+Use the function [\*migrate.Migration.MigrateUp() error](https://github.com/blainemoser/MySqlMigrate/blob/d4e9073b60967a68466eecd44455bf1fff5b96af/migrate.go#L65) to run any migrations that have yet to be executed.

 ```go
 err := migrate.Make(&db, "/path/to/migrations/folder").MigrateDown()
 ```
-Use the function [\*migrate.Migration.MigrateDown()](https://github.com/blainemoser/MySqlMigrate/blob/d4e9073b60967a68466eecd44455bf1fff5b96af/migrate.go#L70) to reverse the migrations; this will execute the "down" SQL specified in the migration files.
+Use the function [\*migrate.Migration.MigrateDown() error](https://github.com/blainemoser/MySqlMigrate/blob/d4e9073b60967a68466eecd44455bf1fff5b96af/migrate.go#L70) to reverse the migrations; this will execute the "down" SQL specified in the migration files.

 > **Note** that reversing migrations does so in batches; groupings of migrations that were run "up" at the same time.
 It will not reverse _all_ migrations unless they were all run at the same time.